openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Event action = An event is generated to notify user about the request status (success) to update tags for the AWS resource.
 A warning also must be generated about list of user-defined tags on which action is not applicable.

 2) When a new user-defined tag is added on kube resources, it MUST override the tag in `.spec.platformSpec.aws`.
-User-defined tags found on kube resources must not be deleted by methods described in `Delete tags scenarios`.
    A warning is generated to inform the user about action not being applied on the list of user tags.

    For example,